fioremartiro/PortfolioProjectsData/9. Exploratory Data Analysis - R/README.md

 ## Files Included
 - **Ejercicio práctico 4**: Practical exercise applying concepts from the course.
-- **Tarea4_FiorellaMartinez.html**: The HTML report generated from the RMarkdown document.
 - **Tarea4_FiorellaMartinez.rmd**: The RMarkdown file containing the code and analysis steps.

 ## Instructions